ElonMuskOfficial-NotHugo/ElonMuskOfficial-NotHugo/README.md

 **What do I do?**

-*I am currently employed as a Le Wagon (#1 coding bootcamp 😉) lecturer and like spend my free time building apps, lifting weights and getting in a good boogy.
+*I am currently employed as a functional consultant for Braintree and like spend my free time building apps, lifting weights and getting in a good boogy.

 **My Tech-Stack**